 The race finishes with a nice “easy” 5.8 mile run through Silver Falls.
 Silver Falls State Park is a gorgeous park and one of our favorite parks, and let us tell you after all those miles, it definitely was a good distraction to be running alongside waterfalls and trees.
 By this point, we could barely feel our legs and the 5 miles felt like 15 miles.
 The hills were brutal and I think we could have crawled faster than we “ran” but it sure was pretty.

 Can you make it to the end?!

 The race is laid out very well and there are volunteers along the way to help you with snacks and drinks.
 The race is not meant to be a survival of the fittest.
 If you are having trouble along the way, there are people to help you.
 It does feel like the last 5 miles during the run just go on forever!
-However, every finisher gets a medal and a beer and food at the finish line.
+However, every finisher gets a medal and there is beer and food waiting for you at the finish line.
 And let us tell you, the beer never tasted so good!

 Costs and tips for participating in the River 2 Ridge Relay

 - The cost is $135 for an individual, or $225 for a 3 person relay.
 But If you sign up early, the price will be discounted.

 - The race is available as an individual or as a team.
 So if you only want to do one part of the relay, then recruit your friends and make it a team!

 - Prepare for lots of miles- drink lots of water the day before the race and bring some quick absorbing snacks or goo for energy.

 - Bring multiple different shoes.
 Your shoes will get wet during the kayak, so its wise to bring water shoes, bike shoes (if you have them) and trail shoes.